nejimonraveendran/AzureIoT/README.md

 ![image](https://user-images.githubusercontent.com/68135957/224523767-d5698445-a600-45cf-a167-56593ac917c0.png)

-[Internet of Things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) and [Azure](https://azure.microsoft.com/en-ca) are 2 areas I love to play around.
+[Internet of Things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) and [Azure](https://azure.microsoft.com/en-ca) are areas I love to explore.
 Several years ago, I built a smart switch using [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [CloudMQTT](https://www.cloudmqtt.com/).
-I was aware of the existence of IoT services in Azure, but I never got a chance to try it hands on, so I thought why not rebuild the same solution using Azure IoT Hub!
+I was aware of the existence of IoT services in Azure, but I never got a chance to try it hands on, so this is an attempt to rebuild the same solution using Azure IoT Hub!

-The purpose of this article is to document the hands-on experience and learnings obtained from implementing the solution, but this time with an improved and more secure design.
+The purpose of this article is to document the hands-on experience and learnings obtained from implementing the solution, but this time with an improved and more secure application design.
 The technologies used are [Azure IoT Hub](https://azure.microsoft.com/en-us/products/iot-hub#overview), [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-7.0), and [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller.

-**Important safety notice:**  The purpose of this article is to document my experience.
-Do not attempt to handle electric appliances unless you are comfortable doing so.
+**Important safety notice:**  This article is intended to document my experience.
+Do not attempt to handle electric appliances unless you have prior experience doing so.

 ## The Problem
 **The requirement/user story:**  As a the owner of the appliance, I, the user, want to turn on/off the appliance remotely through my phone/laptop, with the following conditions: